mongodb/specifications/source/gridfs/gridfs-spec.rst

 fails, in which case drivers immediately report the failure without attempting to delete any chunks already uploaded.

-Abort MUST raise an error if it is unable to succesfully abort the upload (for example, if an error occurs while deleting any chunks already uploaded).
+Abort MUST raise an error if it is unable to successfully abort the upload (for example, if an error occurs while deleting any chunks already uploaded).
 However, if the upload is being aborted because the source stream provided to upload_from_stream raised an error